-- Dale High ’63 H’93 an industrialist and chair emeritus of Lancaster, Pennsylvania-based High Industries Inc.
+- Dale High ’63 H’93 is an industrialist and chair emeritus of Lancaster, Pennsylvania-based High Industries Inc.

-- Eugene (Gene) Garber ’69 was a major league baseball pitcher for 19 year for the Pittsburgh Pirates, Kansas City Royals, Philadelphia Phillies and Atlanta Braves.
+- Eugene (Gene) Garber ’69 was a major league baseball pitcher for 19 years for the Pittsburgh Pirates, Kansas City Royals, Philadelphia Phillies, and Atlanta Braves.

 - Jeffrey B. Miller ’95 H’13 is the former commissioner of the Pennsylvania State Police, known for his handling of the Nickel Mines (Pennsylvania) School shooting, and former senior vice president of security for the National Football League.
-He is senior vice president of MSA Security where he plays a key role in the company’s strategic growth and business development within the areas sports and entertainment.
+He is Vice President of Security for the Kansas City Chiefs.
 He previously served on Gov. Edward Rendell’s cabinet

 - Martina White ’10 is a Republican member of the Pennsylvania House of Representatives for the 170th District, elected in 2015.

 - Wesley R. Bricker is Chief Accountant for U.S. Securities and Exchange Committee.